What is a Yeast Infection (Candidiasis)?

 Although yeast is normally found on the skin, digestive system and vaginal area, they may cause an infection under certain conditions:

-The symptoms of a yeast infection vary based on the location of the infection.
+The symptoms of candidiasis vary based on where the infection is.
 The following are the most common symptoms of a yeast infection.
-However, each child may have different symptoms.
+But each child may have different symptoms.
 Symptoms may include:

 Location |